-Tender, Seared Scallops in Black Truffle Beurre Blanc Sauce.
-This is an elegant dinner entrée for a special date night.
+Tender, truffle scallops with a Beurre Blanc Sauce is an elegant dinner entrée for a special date night.
 The richness of the large seared scallops is a perfect partner with the earthy taste of the black truffle sauce.

 A delicate, thin slice of Oregon’s black truffle adorns these rich seared scallops.
 The beurre blanc sauce is a creamy butter sauce made from black truffle butter studded with gratings of Oregon’s black truffle.

 Beurre blanc sauce is a classic French Sauce.
 It is a silky, rich butter sauce that pairs well with any seafood.
 To make the sauce, shallots and wine get simmered in a saucepan until reduced to a few tablespoons, then small bits of cold butter are whisked into the reduction to achieve an emulsion.
 The tricky part is to keep the heat regulated while whisking and adding the butter.
 If the sauce begins to get too warm the emulsion breaks and the sauce separates.

 Tip: A couple tablespoons of heavy cream added at the beginning of the reduction will keep the sauce stable.
 This is optional and I am sure a French chef would be appalled at this technique and call it cheating. ?

 What can I do with leftover Beurre Blanc Sauce?